wagtail/wagtail/docs/releases/upgrading.md

 To upgrade:

--   Update the `wagtail` line in your project's `requirements.txt` file to specify the latest patch release of the version you wish to install.
+-   Update the `wagtail` line in your project's `requirements.txt` file (or the equivalent, such as `pyproject.toml`) to specify the latest patch release of the version you wish to install.
 For example, to upgrade to version 6.3.x, the line should read:

         wagtail>=6.3,<6.4